intel/confidential-cloud-native-primitives/device-plugin/ccnp-device-plugin/README.md

 - expose tdx guest device node in TDVM to PODs
 - mount Unix Domain Socket dir /run/ccnp/uds into CCNP daemonset PODs and workload PODs to enable intra-node communication

-The CCNP device plugin will response to following resource request defined in POD definition yaml:
+The CCNP device plugin will respond to following resource request defined in POD definition yaml:
 ```
     resources:
       limits: